ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 # @ngrx/store

-Store is RxJS powered state management for Angular applications, inspired by Redux.
+Store is RxJS powered global state management for Angular applications, inspired by Redux.
 Store is a controlled state container designed to help write performant, consistent applications on top of Angular.

 ## Key concepts